|About Billy Blanks Jr|

 Billy Blanks Jr. is the son of Billy Blanks, an American fitness guru, actor, martial artist, and the creator of the “Tae Bo” exercise program.

-Tae Bo is a combination of Tae Kwan Do and boxing.
+Tae Bo is a combination of taekwondo and boxing.
 It had become a craze in America in the 1990s.

 Spotting a Huge Opportunity